sap-tutorials/Tutorials/tutorials/hana-dbx-export-import/hana-dbx-export-import.md

     --DROP CREDENTIAL FOR COMPONENT 'SAPHANAIMPORTEXPORT' PURPOSE 'Azure' TYPE 'PASSWORD';
     ```

 7. In the SAP HANA database explorer, add the certificate used by Microsoft to the HANA Cloud PSE.
-Open your SQL console within SAP HANA database explorer, and run the following commands to create a certificate.
+Open your SQL console within SAP HANA database explorer and run the following commands to create a certificate.

     ```SQL
     SELECT * FROM PSES;